-Each student must demonstrate competence in legal research and writing by successfully completing the first year legal writing requirement and the two components of the Advanced Writing Requirement for Second and Third Year Students.
+Each student must demonstrate competence in legal research and writing by successfully completing (1) the first year legal writing requirement and (2) both two components of the Advanced Writing Requirement for Second and Third Year Students.

 B. Advanced Legal Writing Requirement for Second and Third Year Students

 a.
-The paper shall meet the following criteria:
+The Seminar Paper shall meet the following criteria:

 i.
 Address a significant issue or set of issues related to law.